Bob the Drag Queen: Early life

-Christopher Delamar Caldwell was born to Martha Caldwell on June 22, 1986.
+Christopher Delmar Caldwell was born to Martha Caldwell on June 22, 1986 in Columbus, Georgia.
 His last name, "Caldwell", was later incorporated into the professional name "Caldwell Tidicue".
 (Note: "Tidicue" is a play-on-words: it sounds like "T.D.Q.", which is short for "The Drag Queen".)
-He was born in Columbus, Georgia.
-He moved a lot as a kid, which included Phenix City, Alabama; Corinth, Mississippi; LaGrange, Georgia; and Atlanta, Georgia.
+He moved often as a kid, including Phenix City, Alabama; Corinth, Mississippi; LaGrange, Georgia; and Atlanta, Georgia.
 He was raised in Clayton County, Georgia.
 Caldwell explained, "You can call it the hood.
 You can say it.
 That's where I'm from."

-His mother owned a drag bar in Columbus, Georgia.
+He first got introduced to drag by his mother.
+Martha owned a drag bar in Columbus, Georgia.
 On the nights that she could not afford a babysitter, she brought Caldwell to the drag bar, where he would work and collect money from the patrons.
+One of Martha's friends, Sydney, who was a bartender at the club, was shot by a drag queen.

 Caldwell has described his mother as a supportive early influence on his life.
 He explained, "I also grew up with a mom who told me I could do anything, so I was like, 'Y'all don't even know how amazing I am.'
 My mom was one of the moms who was like, 'You are so handsome why aren't you modeling?
 I am handsome, but model... let's not get crazy."
-Bob has also been influenced by several other drag queens, such as Peppermint, Bianca Del Rio, BeBe Zahara Benet, and her Sibling Rivalry co-host Monét X Change.
+Bob has also been influenced by several other drag queens, such as Peppermint, Bianca Del Rio, BeBe Zahara Benet, and his Sibling Rivalry co-host Monét X Change.

 As a teenager, Caldwell attended Morrow High School in Ellenwood, Georgia.
-He then went back to Columbus to study theater at Columbus State University.
-He first appeared in drag when he attended a lesbian party during Pride Month 2008.
+He then went back to Columbus to study theater at Columbus State University before dropping out at 21.
+In college, Caldwell's roommates robbed a bank and multiple convenience stores and businesses, leading the FBI to search his residence.
+Two of his roommates were also involved in a shootout at a Columbus mall.
+He first appeared in drag when he attended a lesbian party during Pride Month in 2008.

 When Caldwell was 22 years old, he moved to Queens, New York, with $500 and two suitcases.
-He originally intended to become an actor and standup comedian.
-Later in life, he also lived in Washington Heights, Manhattan as of 2020.
+He originally intended to be on Broadway and become an actor and standup comedian.
+Later in life, he also lived in Upper West Side, New York around 2013 and Washington Heights, Manhattan as of 2020.
 Before becoming a drag queen, Caldwell worked in children's theater for years, and "always found children to be a source of joy for [him]."